-(B) underlined; and
+(B) underlined.

-(C) Deletions from the current tariff shall be shown by striking through the text.
+Deletions from the current tariff shall be shown by striking through the text.

-(6) All work papers supporting the electing utility's petition and case-in-chief, as required by this rule, organized to the extent possible, in the same order as the requirements of this rule.
+(6) All work papers supporting the electing utility's petition and case-in-chief, as required by this rule and organized to the extent possible, in the same order as the requirements of this rule:

-(A) For a historical test period, work papers shall include:
+(A) For a historical test period, work papers must include the:

-(i) the historical accounting data relied upon; and
+(i) historical accounting data relied on; and

-(ii) the supporting information or documentation relied upon and sorted by each adjustment made pursuant to subsection (b).
+(ii) supporting information or documentation relied on and sorted by each adjustment made under subsection (b).

-(B) For a forward -looking test period, work papers shall include:
+(B) For a forward looking test period, work papers must include the:

-(i) the actual data and source documents from the base period;
+(i) actual data and source documents from the base period;

 (ii) actual or projected accounting data and source documents for any linking period; and

-(iii) projected accounting data for the forward -looking test period,
+(iii) projected accounting data for the forward looking test period;

-as well as supporting information or documentation relied upon and sorted by each adjustment made.
+as well as supporting information or documentation relied on and sorted by each adjustment made.

-(C) For a hybrid test period, work papers shall include:
+(C) For a hybrid test period, work papers must include the:

-(i) the actual data and source documents from the historical portion of the test period;
+(i) actual data and source documents from the historical portion of the test period;

 (ii) actual or projected accounting data and source documents for any linking period; and

-(iii) projected accounting data for the forward -looking portion of the test period,
+(iii) projected accounting data for the forward looking portion of the test period;

-as well as supporting information or documentation relied upon and sorted by each adjustment made.
+as well as supporting information or documentation relied on and sorted by each adjustment made.

-(D) Work papers for each adjustment shall provide sufficient information that explains the basis for, method used, and all calculations made to derive the adjustment.
+(D) Work papers for each adjustment must provide sufficient information that explains the basis for, method used, and all calculations made to derive the adjustment.

 (7) A schedule by subaccount that compares the utility's actual revenues to the revenues approved in each phase of the utility's previous rate case.

-(8) For a forward -looking test period or hybrid test period, a schedule in the same level of detail as the unadjusted income statement in subsection 3(A)(ii) that compares the utility's actual O&M costs to the approved O&M costs in each phase of the utility's previous rate case.
+(8) For a forward looking test period or hybrid test period, a schedule in the same level of detail as the unadjusted income statement in subdivision (3)(A)(ii) that compares the utility's actual operation and maintenance costs to the approved operation and maintenance costs in each phase of the utility's previous rate case.

-(b) For a historical test period, accounting data shall may be adjusted for changes that:
+(2) (b) For a historical test period, accounting data shall may be adjusted for changes that: